-- Oral administration of NAD+ boosting therapy is safer than intravenous administartion.
+- Oral administration of NAD⁺ boosting therapy is safer, more cost effective, and more consistently dosed than intravenous administartion.

 NAD⁺ (nicotinamide adenine dinucleotide) IV (intravenous) therapy, also known as NAD⁺ drip therapy, refers to injecting NAD⁺ (dissolved in fluid) into an individual’s vein to raise the concentration of NAD⁺ in the bloodstream to receive the therapeutic benefits of NAD⁺.
 Due to the headaches and shortness of breath that some individuals experience with the therapy, IV NAD⁺ is often administered slowly, sometimes measured in drops — hence the term “drip” therapy.